umnilab/METS-R_SIM/README.md

 - Modified

-**Zone.servePassengerByBus()**, assume each zone is covered by one bus lane, take the number of passengers as input, output the list of passengers to be served.
+**Zone.servePassengerByBus()**, assume each zone is covered by one bus lane, take the number of requests as input, output the list of requests to be served.

 **December 12th, 2019 to February11th, 2020, Energy model profiling**